chanux/blog/content/post/lky-on-lk.md

 So there was this time, several months back, I started reading about him, anything I can find.
-Once I was done, went through a bunch of videos on youtube as well, like a good pleb.
+Once I was done, went through a bunch of videos on YouTube as well, like a good pleb.

 His views on democracy felt like a well thought out version of what I thought of it (but I don't wanna discuss my politics here).
 Also, I saw him as this charismatic figure who could sell cold, lonely nights, for a premium, if he tried.

-Anyhow, while reading about him, whenver I came across any comments about Sri Lanka I felt like I should put these things in one place.
+Anyhow, while reading about him, whenever I came across any comments about Sri Lanka I felt like I should put these things in one place.
 Just to show the people who use a vague LKY quote on a once great Sri Lanka.
 So here I list down a couple of excerpts I could find links to online.